 Visualization tools are increasingly necessary for understanding data and models.
 Users are frequently hampered by tools that rely on licensed products or not run in the same environment in which the data or models are stored or processed.
 This results in the need to move large volumes of information and often requires an additional reprocessing or reformatting step before visualization can take place.
-Current open source tools for this are not yet mature.
+Open source tools are not yet mature enough.
+They are sometimes not maintained or are incomplete.
 An investment in open source visualization tools will result in much greater scientific efficiency.
 Both data management and simulation tools would benefit from a redesign of the underlying computing infrastructure.